Community Activities in Mississippi

 Interesting Fact: Dr. Fox’s mother, Eva Mae Fox (maiden name Rice), was a native of Oktibbeha County He has an aunt Martha (at age 95 years) living in the county.
 Several of his cousins continue to live in that area as well.
 He and his siblings attended Mississippi State University and go back to Starkville often for family reunions.
 Also interestingly, Dr. Fox and his family grew up in the Mississippi Delta region (Clarksdale, MS/ Coahoma County).
 Clarksdale lies very near to Batesville, MS/Panola County.
-He travelled through Batesville as he and his family went to Oxford (Ole Miss Campus) throughout the 80’s.
+He traveled through Batesville as he and his family went to Oxford (Ole Miss Campus) throughout the 80’s.
 Dr. Fox often visits Batesville on his visit to his childhood home in Clarksdale and to visit family in Memphis, TN.
-Dr. Fox sister (Dr. Eugenia Fox), brother (Dr. Edwin Fox) and niece (Dr. Eva Ingram) have assisted on community activities in Panola County.
+Dr. Fox’s sister (Dr. Eugenia Fox), brother (Dr. Edwin Fox) and niece (Dr. Eva Ingram) have assisted on community activities in Panola County.

 Go Red Women’s Heart Health Forum in Oktibbeha and Panola Counties (February 2020)